The No BS Guide To Teaching English With No Degree20 min read

 After reading the above, if you are still interested in teaching English abroad without a degree then taking certain actions can dramatically improve your odds of securing a better job in a more desirable location.
 The following three actionable steps can be easily taken to make sure that you are a more appealing candidate to schools and to make sure that your application stands out against other candidates who are applying for the same job.

-- Getting a TEFL certificate is an absolute must if you want to teach English abroad without a degree.
+- Getting a TEFL certificate is an absolute must if you want to teach English abroad.
 Any school that will hire you without a degree and without a TEFL certificate is most likely not going to be a place you want to work for and will certainly not pay what it will take to sustain yourself abroad.
 By getting a TEFL certificate you are demonstrating to schools that you have the proper understanding of exactly how to teach ESL students and have the practical knowledge of how to manage the classroom.
 A TEFL certificate will also be of great benefit if you have no prior teaching or tutoring experience as you will get in class experience.
 You need to make sure that you are getting, at the very least, a proper 120 hour TEFL certificate from an accredited and well-known program.
 This will be more expensive, however, without a degree, you are going to need to make sure that you have the highest quality certification available.
-While there are many cheap TEFL courses available if you are looking to get an English teaching job abroad without a degree the 120 hour TEFL or greater is well worth the cost and will pay for itself in the long-term many times over.

 - Making sure that your résumé is airtight and tailored specifically for the ESL industry will keep your application from getting passed over.
 For the jobs available to teachers who do not hold a four-year degree, the best ones in prime locations are going to be more competitive.
 You may even be competing against candidates who do have university degrees.
 The last thing that you want is for your application to be thrown in the trash because of some minor mistake or because you left out something that would have caught the eye of the employer.
 You need to first conduct the proper research into how to write a résumé for ESL jobs.
 If you feel uncomfortable creating your own resume then it may be worthwhile to have your résumé crafted through a professional resume writing service such as Resumes Planet.